 This is another way you can help your customers achieve their goals.
 Encourage them to suggest improvements for your product, upgrades, and new features.

-As users see more value over time, customer retention rates will keep increasing.
+As users see more value over time, customer What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… rates will keep increasing.
 Boredom is a common reason for churn, so regularly updating your product can help you increase the perceived value and engagement.

 4. Start a reward program